IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 - Fine grained sandpaper
 - Glossy photo paper or thermal transfer paper.
 Its size should be greater than or equal to the manufactured PCB
 - Clothes iron
-- Degreaser
+- Degreaser (optional)
 - Solvent or acetone
+- Alcohol
 - Plastic or glass container for etching PCB
 - Hydrogen peroxide, 3% solution, 100 ml.
 - Citric acid, 30 g.